Q1: What is the role of a catalyst in a chemical reaction?

 (v) Change in the state.

-Q.10.
-What are the different ways can make more informative about the chemical equation?
+Q15: What are the different ways that can make chemical equations more informative

 (i) By indicating the “physical states” of reactants and products.